 Teaching Fellows assist in courses under the supervision of course instructors.
 Duties may include teaching sections, conducting tutorials, recommending grades, and supervising independent study projects.

 To qualify for stipends during their third and fourth years of graduate study, PhD students ordinarily teach two sections of a standard lecture course each semester (a section consists of a weekly meeting of up to eighteen undergraduate students).
 Graduate students also may teach sections of the sophomore or junior tutorials.
-As of the fall of 2016, G3 and G4 students may defer semesters of guaranteed teaching into the G5 year or later.
+G3 and G4 students may defer semesters of guaranteed teaching into the G5 year or later.

 External Funding